-The term 'Tax Rates' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Tax Rates' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Tax Rates refer to the percentage of their income that corporations or individuals will have to pay in taxes to their governing authority or authorities.
 In the United States, this proves to be the percentage rate that both the federal government and many state governments assess against the taxable income of an individual or the earnings of a corporation.
 In the U.S., the system utilized is a progressive tax system.
 This simply means that as the amount of taxable income rises, so will the percentage rate at which taxes are levied on the income or earnings.